Every gardener can and should incorporate gourmet, medicinal mushrooms into their yards, gardens, and growing spaces.

-Mushrooms Come In All Shapes, Sizes, Colors, and Flavors
+Gourmet, Medicinal Mushrooms Come In All Shapes, Sizes, Colors, and Flavors

 We’ve encountered folks who say, “I don’t like mushrooms.”
 To us, that’s like saying, “I don’t like drinking liquid.”

 Mushrooms come in such a dazzling array of colors, sizes, textures, and flavors, that it’s impossible to make a general statement about them.
 There are mushrooms that taste like maple syrup, crab meat, steak, apricots & almonds, etc..

 Mycorrhizal Fungi Versus Decomposers

 90% of terrestrial plants form mycorrhizal relationships, devoting a significant amount of the energy they produce via photosynthesis to feeding carbohydrates to their fungal partners via the plants’ roots.

 What makes these mushrooms difficult to cultivate is that they require specific host trees to grow.

-Tertiary decomposers are the fungi that remain in the soil for years after the primary and secondary decomposers have done their work, helping to break down/recycle remaining soil organic matter so that those components can ultimately be used again as a food source for plants – and the cycle repeats.
+Tertiary decomposers are the fungi that remain in the soil for years after the primary and secondary decomposers have done their work; they help to break down/recycle remaining soil organic matter so that those components can ultimately be used again as a food source for plants – and the cycle repeats.